-When an employee arms or disarms an alarm system at one of Council's premises, or enters or exits Council premises (externally and internally) using swipe card technology, Council records their access card or security code number.
+When a contractor/representative arms or disarms an alarm system at one of Council's premises, or enters or exits Council premises (externally and internally) using swipe card technology, Council records their access card or security code number.
 This is for security purposes.